Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

 Codes were implemented in Python 3.6.8.

 ## Usage
-For each experiment, we explain how to perform it.
+We explain how to perform it.

 **Crowd-sourcing experiments**
 1. Go to the Crowd-sourcing_experiment folder, make "results", "data" and "work" folder, and then, run "setup.sh."